ShawnChenXHC/report/report-draft.md

 **Figure 1.1: The Management Report Filters**

-When this author was tasked with adding a number of newer controls to the Management Report Filters (Henceforth occasionally abbreviated to "Filters"), he had to examine the existing infrastructure to understand how the Filters worked.
+When this author was tasked with adding a number of newer controls to the Management Report Filters, he had to examine the existing infrastructure to understand how the Filters worked.
 In doing so, the author discovered several points of weakness in the existing framework which created unnecessary complications and made future maintenance and expansion difficult.
-The author thus sought to update the system with the objective of making it more flexible, streamlined and resilient to change.
-The purpose of this report is thus two-fold.
-First, it will examine and provide an analysis of the existing infrastructure in order to highlight its deficiencies.
-Second, it will detail the author's solution and discuss how it addresses the weaknesses of the old system.
+If steps are not taken to correct these shortcomings, then the development of not just the filters, but the Reports sections as a whole, is likely to be hindered.
+Thus, the purpose of this report is to provide the first step in the process of improvement by describing and analyzing the deficiencies in the existing infrastructure.

 ## 2.0 - Analysis

 ### 2.1 - The Existing Infrastructure

-For the aforementioned purposes, the author now finds it helpful to provide an overview of the old system.
+For the aforementioned purpose, the author now finds it helpful to provide an overview of the old system.

 In brief, the Management Report Filters work as follows: